vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 -  *Company News* is the title of the blog

--  *The Odoo Story* is the title of a specific blog post
+-  *The Leansoft Story* is the title of a specific blog post

-When an Odoo page has a pager, the page number is set directly in the URL (does not have a GET argument).
+When an Leansoft page has a pager, the page number is set directly in the URL (does not have a GET argument).
 This allows every page to be indexed by search engines.
 Example: